-Fishing hook size is measured at the gap between the point and the shank.
-When considering what size and shape hook to use, consider the size and shape of the bait and the fish.
-Fish with small mouths will require small hooks.
-If you are using small pieces of bait or live bait, even for big fish, you may still want to use a small hook, as a larger hook may be difficult to hide in a small piece of cut bait, or could hinder the action of a live bait.
+Fishing hook size is measured at the gap between the point and the shank. is important to know how to choose fishing hooks, to select the best saltwater fishing hooks for your needs, consider the size and shape of both the bait and the fish.
+While it may seem intuitive that the best saltwater hooks for fish with small mouths are small hooks, there are situations even when targeting big fish where you still may want to use a small hook.
+Such as, when using small pieces of bait or live bait, as a larger hook may be difficult to hide in cut bait or could hinder the action of a live bait.

 Saltwater fish hook sizes start at a tiny No. 32 and run up to a huge 19/0.
 From size 32 to 1, saltwater hook size increases while the number decreases.
 From size 1/0 to 19/0, the hook size increases along with the number.
-There is no standard in hook sizes, so one brand’s 3/0 may be larger than that of another brand.
+Keep in mind that saltwater hooks are not standardized, thus, one brand’s 3/0 may be larger than that of another brand.

-J-hooks come in different styles for different types of saltwater fishing.
-Choose a hook that matches the size of the saltwater fishing bait you will use and the size of the fish that you will target.
-Some styles of J-hook work better with a particular species of fish.
-For example, summer flounder anglers prefer Kahle hooks because flat fish have a mouth that closes horizontally.
-Bait fishermen usually choose long-shank saltwater fishing hooks that are easy to remove from a fish’s mouth.
-Some types of hooks are specially designed to work with a particular type of bait.
-For example, offshore anglers use O’Shaughnessy hooks to rig ballyhoo baits.
+J-hooks come in different styles for different types of saltwater angling.
+And different saltwater fish.
+Again, the basics in choosing saltwater hooks is to pick one that matches the size of the fishing bait you will use and the size of the fish that you will target.
+However, there are a few more challenges when selecting J-hooks.
+Such as the need to consider that different J-hooks work better with different species of fish.
+For example, summer flounder anglers prefer Kahle J-hooks because flat fish have a mouth that closes horizontally, while bait fishermen usually choose long-shank saltwater fishing hooks that are easy to remove from a fish’s mouth.
+Also, some types of J-hooks are specifically designed to work with a specific type of bait.
+For example, offshore anglers use O’Shaughnessy J-hooks to rig ballyhoo baits.

 The width of the fishing hook’s wire is also important.
 Use beefy hooks for big fish; a thinner wire on delicate baits like shrimp or worms.
-Hooks for artificial saltwater fishing lures are specially designed to work with a particular type of lure.
+Hooks for artificial fishing lures are specially designed to work with specific types of lure.
 Still, you may want to change the factory hooks with a different size or style hook to match your type of fishing.
-Saltwater fishing jigs should have a hook that matches the size of the trailer that you’ll use.
+Fishing jigs should have a hook that matches the size of the trailer that you’ll use.
 When striking a fish with a J-hook, lift the rod tip straight up while reeling in any slack in the line.
 To avoid deep-hooking a fish (getting the hook down into the fish’s gut or gills rather than just the mouth), set the hook at the slightest tap on the line before the fish has a chance to swallow the bait.